basho-labs/little_riak_book/en/02-concepts.md

 <aside class="sidebar"><h3>Not Quite C</h3>

 Strictly speaking, altering R and W values actually creates a tunable availability/latency tradeoff, rather than availability/consistency.
 Making Riak run faster by keeping R and W values low will increase the likelihood of temporarily inconsistent results (higher availability).
-Setting those values higher will improving the <em>odds</em> of consistent responses (never quite reaching strong consistency), but will slow down those responses and increase the likelihood that Riak will fail to respond (in the event of a partition).
+Setting those values higher will improve the <em>odds</em> of consistent responses (never quite reaching strong consistency), but will slow down those responses and increase the likelihood that Riak will fail to respond (in the event of a partition).
 </aside>

 Riak allows you to choose how many nodes you want to replicate an object to, and how many nodes must be written to or read from per request.
 These values are settings labeled `n_val` (the number of nodes to replicate to), `r` (the number of nodes read from before returning), and `w` (the number of nodes written to before considered successful).